rayokota/keta/README.md

 $ etcdctl put stock2 20
 ```

-If multiple Keta servers are configured with the same cluster group ID (see [Configuration](#configuration)), then they will form a cluster and one of them will be elected as leader, while the others will become followers (replicas).
+If multiple Keta servers are configured with the same cluster group ID (see [Basic Configuration](#basic-configuration)), then they will form a cluster and one of them will be elected as leader, while the others will become followers (replicas).
 If a follower receives a request, it will be forwarded to the leader.
 If the leader fails, one of the followers will be elected as the new leader.